- Leaky gut, or increased intestinal permeability, is a red flag that something else is out of balance in your body.

 Acid reducers: Heartburn drugs that suppress your stomach acid can dramatically change your microbiome.
 This leaves you at a higher risk for infections.
 Moreover, animal studies show that acid-suppressing drugs increase intestinal permeability.

-A variety of infections — including viral, bacterial, fungal, and parasitic — may increase your intestinal permeability.
+A variety of infections — including bacterial, fungal, and parasitic — may increase your intestinal permeability.
 Many of these interfere with the tight junctions that guard your intestinal border.
 (15)

 Here are some examples of specific microbes and other critters that may promote leaky gut: (15, 57, 58, 59, 60, 61)